 We will strictly adhere to the schedule posted on the course WEB page.
 If a section is not covered in lecture, students are expected to study it from the book.

 Technical requirements

-For the homeworks, quizzes and clickers all students need a device with a WEB browser capable to access WebAssign.
-Bring your laptop to class, so that you can answer the clicker questions and do the quizzes.
+For the homeworks and clickers all students need a device with a WEB browser capable to access WebAssign.
+Bring your laptop or smartphone to class, so that you can answer the clicker questions.

 Course URL, Blackboard